GLOBAL MARKETS-Asia shares near 3-year high, bonds see boon in U.S. stalemate

 By Wayne Cole

-SYDNEY, Nov 5 (Reuters) - Asian shares climbed on Thursday and bonds extended their blistering rally as investors wagered the prospect of U.S. policy gridlock would greatly favour some industries while also restraining government borrowing.
+SYDNEY, Nov 5 (Reuters) - Asian shares scaled a near three-year peak on Thursday and bonds extended their blistering rally as investors wagered the prospect of U.S. policy gridlock would greatly favour some industries while also restraining government borrowing.

 The risk of a prolonged contested election did remain, though the count was progressing in an orderly fashion with Democratic challenger Joe Biden narrowly ahead in key states.